FlavScents AInsights Entry for Diphenyl Oxide (CAS: 101-84-8)

 - Molecular Weight: 170.21 g/mol

 - Functional Groups and Structure–Odor Relevance: Diphenyl oxide is characterized by an ether linkage between two phenyl groups.
-This structure contributes to its distinctive floral and powdery odor, often associated with the scent of geraniums.
+This structure contributes to its distinctive floral and powdery odor, often associated with the scent of geraniums and roses.

 Citation hooks: FlavScents; PubChem; FEMA